fossabot/demo-1/apiendpoint1.rst

 API Endpoint v1.0
 #################

-Users of this API will receive results as bounding boxes and offers for each box.
+Users of this API will receive results as bounding boxes (for each item in an image) and offers for each box.

-Retailers who wish to use our API and receive offers from their own product catalog, need to send us a product data feed (see product feed section).
+Retailers who wish to use our API and receive offers from their own product catalog, need to send us a product data feed (see :ref:`productfeed` section).

-The API comprises of two distinct requests:
+The API is comprised of two distinct requests:
- - bounds - will return an object mapping from image url to list of bounding boxes.
+ - **bounds** - will return an object mapping from image url to list of bounding boxes.
- - offers - from the list of bounding boxes, you can request the url under the ``offers`` attribute, and get a list of offers for this bounding box.
+ - **offers** - from the list of bounding boxes, you can request the url under the ``offers`` attribute, and get a list of offers for this bounding box.

+.. note:: Syte **strongly** recommends to use API Endpoint v1.1, if possible.

 **API Base URL**